SPIRAL EXPANSION OF MUSCLES IN MOTION

 New photo discovered

-During the final stages of reconstructing Spiral Expansion of Muscles in Motion we discovered an image that, to our knowledge, has not yet been acknowledged to include this sculpture.
-This image was published in the newspaper Il Secolo Illustrato in January 1917 (1).
+During the final stages of reconstructing Spiral Expansion of Muscles in Motion, we identified a previously overlooked photograph that, to our knowledge, had not been associated with this sculpture.
+The image was published in the January 1917 issue of Il Secolo Illustrato (1).

-F. T. Marinetti is shown standing next to Unique Forms of Continuity in Space, but what is especially interesting is the top right image on the page.
-It could be mistaken to show the same sculpture, but closer scrutiny reveals it to be Spiral Expansion of Muscles in Motion (2, and the reconstruction, 3).
-This provided us with valuable information since there are only photographs from four other angles of this sculpture (4).
+In the publication, F. T. Marinetti is pictured standing next to Unique Forms of Continuity in Space.
+However, the most intriguing detail appears in the top-right image on the page.
+At first glance, it could be mistaken for the same sculpture, but closer analysis reveals distinct differences that identify it as Spiral Expansion of Muscles in Motion (2, confirmed by comparison with the reconstruction, 3).
+This discovery proved valuable, as only four other photographic views of the sculpture were previously known (4).

 [Published April 2020]